SaurabhJ86/Fussy/README.md

 # Fussy
-This project has been created for Django revision.
+This is a Django revision project.

 ## Tech
 - Django 1.11